moodlehq/moodle-mod_newmodule/README.txt

   all the instances of the string "newmodule" to your module name (eg "widget").
 If you are using Linux, you can use the following command
   $ find . -type f -exec sed -i 's/newmodule/widget/g' {} \;

   On a mac, use:
   $ find . -type f -exec sed -i '' 's/newmodule/widget/g' {} \;

 * Rename the file lang/en/newmodule.php to lang/en/widget.php
   where "widget" is the name of your module

+* Rename all files in backup/moodle2/ folder by replacing "newmodule" with the name of your module

+  On Linux you can perform this and previous steps by calling:
+  $ find . -depth -name '*newmodule*' -execdir bash -c 'mv -i "$1" "${1//newmodule/widget}"' bash {} \;

 * Place the widget folder into the /mod folder of the moodle directory.